asapdiscovery/choppa/docs/index.md

 Welcome to choppa's documentation!
 =========================================================

-Choppa is a package for working with
+Choppa is a package for visualising sequence fitness data on 3D protein structures.

 ```{toctree}
 :maxdepth: 5